March Madness predictions: How far do experts have Michigan State, Oakland going in NCAA tournament

 Fox Sports

-Two Fox college basketball writers, John Fanta and Michael Cohen, predicted first weekend exits for MSU and Oakland.
+Two Fox college basketball writers, John Fanta and former Free Press sports writer Michael Cohen, predicted first weekend exits for MSU and Oakland.
 Fanta has both Michigan State and Oakland losing in the first round, while Cohen has MSU advancing then losing to North Carolina and Oakland dropping to Kentucky.

 We occasionally recommend interesting products and services.
 If you make a purchase by clicking one of the links, we may earn an affiliate fee.
 USA TODAY Network newsrooms operate independently, and this doesn’t influence our coverage.